trunya/DBMS-Fantasy-Cricket-League/README.md

  - View leaderboard
  - Add contests
  - Schedule matches
-Screenshots of the pages and the sequence are all available in the report.
+Screenshots of the pages are available under screenshots and the sequence can be seen in the report.

 # To run this code
 - Download all php files and the background images